dogweather/forkful/content/en/typescript/numbers/working-with-complex-numbers.md

 weight: 14
 ---

-## What & Why?
-Complex numbers, consisting of a real part and an imaginary part (usually written as a + bi), unlock calculations impractical or impossible with just reals.
-Programmers use them in fields like signal processing, quantum computing, and applied mathematics, where two-dimensional number representations are essential.

 ## How to:
 Handling complex numbers in TypeScript needs a dedicated class.
 Let's create one and work through addition and multiplication.